 If the authorization request is declined, its status is immediately set to

 closed.
-If it’s voided or not captured in a timely manner, its status transitions to
+If the authorization request is voided or not captured in a timely manner, its status transitions to

 Purchases in different currencies

 Issued cards can be used for purchases in any currency that is supported by the card network.
-Stripe automatically converts this into the card’s currency when holding or deducting funds, based on the card network’s daily rate.
+Stripe automatically converts the purchase’s currency into the card’s currency when holding or deducting funds, based on the card network’s daily rate.
 The values for

 authorized_currency on the